fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 [Section (Mapping of ATS Fields to FIXM)](ats-message-to-fixm-mapping/mapping-of-ats-fields-to-fixm) provides the mapping between the individual data elements in ATS messages and the corresponding elements in the FIXM Logical Model.
-However, it is not always clear how the structural aspects of an ATS message and a FIXM object correlate.
-This section provides explanation and guidelines where the structure is not clear.
+However, it is not always obvious how the structural aspects of an ATS message and a FIXM object correlate.
+This section provides explanation and guidelines where the translation is not clear.

 The ATS message format consists of a mixture of structured and free text.
 The free text components create problems when decoding ATS messages.
-The format of ATS messages is in part dictated by the need for such messages to be readable by a human (presentation is a concern), whereas FIXM focuses purely on the content and structure (presentation is not a concern).
+The format of ATS messages is, in part, dictated by the need for such messages to be readable by a human (presentation is a concern), whereas FIXM focuses mainly on content and structure (presentation is less of a concern).
 Those free text aspects of ATS messages that cause difficulties when decoding are highlighted and discussed.

 #### Emergency Message Originator